-This table reports the comparative static effect of $\varepsilon$ on asset allocation and spending for the $i = \infty$ case.
-The three deviation) report the range between rebalancing boundaries and the average deviation from the desired target for the volatility of the alternative asset is fixed at $\sigma_A = 19.2\%$ and the column "Implied $\beta_A$ " shows the implied beta of the alternative asset.
-In both panels, the column " $\varepsilon^2/\sigma_A^2$ " shows the alternative asset's unspanned variance as a percentage "Implied $\sigma_A$ " shows the total volatility of the alternative asset.
-Panel B shows the effect of changing $\varepsilon$ while the total columns, Public Equity, Bond, and Alternatives (Alternative Assets), report $\Pi/N$ , $(W - \Pi)/N$ , and K/N, respectively, evaluated at the desired target highlighted in Figure 1.
-Region (illiquid asset no-trade region) and Dev. (standard alternative asset, respectively.
-The Spending column reports the corresponding desired target spending rate, C/N, and Dev. reports the average deviation from the spending rate at the desired target.
-All columns are presented in percent (%), which are omitted for simplicity.
-Panel A show the effect of changing $\varepsilon$ while $\beta_A$ is fixed at $\beta_A = 0.6$ and the column of its total variance.
+Notes.
+This table reports the comparative static effect of α on asset allocation and spending for the $i=\infty$ case.
+The three columns public equity, bond, and alternatives (alternative assets) report Π/N , $(W-\Pi)/N$, and K/N, respectively, evaluated at the desired target highlighted in Figure 1.
+Region (illiquid asset no-trade region) and Dev. (standard deviation) report the range between rebalancing boundaries and the average deviation from the desired target for the alternative asset, respectively.
+The spending column reports the corresponding desired target spending rate, C/N, and Dev. reports the average deviation from the spending rate at the desired target.
+All columns are presented in percentages.
 The baseline parameter values are given in Table 2.